lupengwa/alert_task/README.md

 ### Alerts
 The last part is related to real-time alerts for unusual events.
 Our users would like to be notified if a person is detected for a continued period of time.
 Imagine that the ingestion function is called real-time as the detections happen every 30 seconds.

 Please add additional logic which will print to the console if a person is detected in 5 consecutive intervals.
+Please consider performance - the write function will be called very often.